henrik/octopress/source/_posts/2014-08-07-login-setup.markdown

 "Sign up" is what you do.

-A "signup" (or "sign-up") is the act of signing up.
+A "signup" (or "sign-up") is a thing: the act of signing up.
 It's also used in phrases like "a signup page".

 ## Why should you care?